pierluigiferrari/lane_tracker/README.md

 ### 1. Introduction

-This repository contains a lane detection and tracking algorithm that uses a traditional (i.e. non-machine-learning) computer vision approach to detect lane lines under the following circumstances:
+This repository contains a lane detection and tracking program that uses a traditional (i.e. non-machine-learning) computer vision approach to detect lane lines under the following circumstances:

 1. Can detect curved lane lines with shapes that can be described by a second-degree polynomial.
 2. Detects exactly two lane lines, which are the left and right lane lines delimiting the lane that a vehicle is currently driving in.
 The lane lines of adjacent lanes cannot be detected.
 Detection will not work if the vehicle is not currently inside a lane and oriented along the direction of the lane.